nonplayer/hammercrawl/hc_core_player_3_rules.md

 * The target is knocked to the ground, and the next ally that attacks them gains a Boon on one of their dice.

 Fighters who Shield Bash as one of their attack dice lose the shield's Defense Beans until their next combat turn.
 Dwarves do not suffer this setback.

+If you Crit with a Shield Bash, each "multiplier" increase instead lets you add and/or stack another effect.

 #### Tactical Attacks